NatashaBaudelaire/programming-fundamentals-in-java/README.md

 # Programming Fundamentals in Java

-This repository consolidates comprehensive knowledge on programming fundamentals, developed through instructor-led classroom activities, independent homework assignments, and self-directed study.
+This repository consolidates comprehensive knowledge of programming fundamentals, developed through instructor-led classroom activities, independent homework assignments, and self-directed study.
 It serves as a structured resource for understanding core concepts and practical applications essential for foundational programming proficiency.

 ---